stdlib-js/stdlib/docs/style-guides/git/README.md

 -   **deprecate**: a change that deprecates an existing feature.
 This type correlates with `MINOR` in [Semantic Versioning][semver].

 -   **docs**: documentation-only changes.
-Documentation changes include changes to the following: READMEs, JSDoc/Doxygen-style comments, annotations, comments, and examples (including examples files).
+Documentation changes include changes to the following: READMEs, JSDoc/Doxygen-style comments, annotations, source comments, and examples (including examples files).
 Note that changes to TypeScript declarations files are **not** documentation-only changes, as TypeScript declarations are part of a package's public API and are consumed by downstream project consumers.

 -   **feat**: a new feature.
 This type typically correlates with `MINOR` in [Semantic Versioning][semver]; however, a new feature may introduce a breaking change and thus correlate with `MAJOR` in [Semantic Versioning][semver] (e.g., if an existing user-facing API is completely changed to support new behaviors and existing behaviors are not preserved).